MicrosoftDocs/fabric-docs/docs/get-started/endorsement-promote-certify.md

 1. Go to the workspace where the item you want endorsed as certified or master data is located, and then open the settings of that item.

 1. Expand the endorsement section.
-The **Certified** or **Master data** button will be greyed if you're not authorized to endorse items as certifed or as master data.
+The **Certified** or **Master data** button will be greyed if you're not authorized to endorse items as certified or as master data.

 1. Select relevant link, **How do I get content certified** or  **How do I get content endorsed as Master data** to find out how to get your item endorsed the way you want it to be: